GM Slams Brakes On Facebook Advertising

 Brian Wieser, a Wall Street analyst who follows Facebook for Pivotal Research Group, lowered his valuation of Facebook following its weaker-than-expected first quarter.
 But he says the timing and tenor of General Motors' decision to pull out of Facebook may be more telling in terms of GM than it is about the long-term advertising efficacy of the social network.

-“It reminds me of what happened when GM pulled out of the [network TV] scatter market earlier this year.
+"It reminds me of what happened when GM pulled out of the [network TV] scatter market earlier this year.
 It sent a signal and conveyed a willingness to walk away from media.
-And the willingness to walk away from a media negotiation is the greatest strength a marketer can have with a media owner,” he says, adding: “And what else happens to be going on right now?”
+The willingness to walk away from a media negotiation is the greatest strength a marketer can have with a media owner," he says.
+“And what else happens to be going on right now?"

 General Motors' Chevrolet division has been advertising heavily on digital for younger-skewing, small cars like Cruze and especially the compact Sonic, which launched pretty much entirely online last year.
 But Krebs said the company also doesn't need to advertise the Sonic that much because it's already selling very well.

 Nevertheless, GM’s pullout from Facebook advertising will reverberate across the ad community, potentially leading other big brands to re-evaluate their spending with the social networking giant just as the company is trying to demonstrate it can deliver consistent ad revenue growth.

 The loss of $10 million in ad revenue will hardly impact Facebook's projected ad revenue of $5 billion this year.
 But the loss of confidence in the site by one of the nation’s biggest advertisers sends a loud message to other marketers with far smaller ad budgets.